 Note that in the central almond-shaped ‘mandorla’ we now have an Ex-Change rather than an Intra-change.
 The Intra-changes are the Transitions, one Female and one Male.
 They have been moved into the outer crescents.

 Another way of thinking of the connected magnets is to see them as a torus, the shape below.

-The torus is a symbol suggestive of how the Male and Female are singled-out and linearly related in their Public Daytime Relationship (Female Pushes/Male Pulls), seen inside at the center of the torus, and how their Rests are mingled-in in their non-linear Private Nighttime Relationship, shown as the interconnected web, into which the Male Pushes, and from which the Female Pulls.
+The torus is a symbol suggestive of how the Male and Female are singled-out and linearly related in their Public Daytime Relationship (center of torus where Female Pushes/Male Pulls) and how their Rests are mingled-in in their non-linear Private Nighttime Relationship (the interconnected web, into which the Male Pushes, and from which the Female Pulls).

 Let us now examine the torus above in light of cardio-pulmonary respiration in which the heart and lungs are entwined.

 Begin with the Female Pull (left side of the torus).
 As Subject of the Circulatory system, She inhales/Pulls oxygen-rich air from beyond Her body, as depicted by the torus’s web, in which all gasses are mingled in.
 She Transitions/Intra-Changes the oxygen into the blood and sends it over to the heart, which then circulates/Pushes the oxygenated blood, via arteries and capillaries, to the most distant cells in Her body.

 Reprinted for your convenience:Inside the torus, the Male Subject of the pulmonary system Pulls from the Female‘s Push.
 The cells of the body/Female have expelled/Pushed deoxygenated gas into the blood and returned it to the lungs.
 The Male Pulls the CO2-rich gas from the blood in the heart, Intra-Changes it over to the lungs, after which He exhales/Pushes the waste-gas out of the body (right side of the torus).